speg/react-project-boards/README.md

 Finally got my componenet loading into another demo app!
 Compiled my source with TSC into ES6 and it just worked?!
 Woohoo.
 Oh wait - now hooks are complaining about two versions of React 🤯.
 [This](https://reactjs.org/warnings/invalid-hook-call-warning.html) fixed me up in a few minutes.
 Phew.

+Spent some time trying to get a single page (systemjs or amd) working, but realzing that may be a fools errand as they depend on React.
+How to link to the dev React loaded on the demo page when compiling code?
+Don't think that's going to work...
+Will have to load it up in the create-react-app application to test in browser.